newby-jay/BVchunker/README.md

 ## Future file reader types
   - AVI: The format looks friendly enough.
 The frame offsets should be stored in the footer.
 I want to provide limited AVI support, particularly for those that are generated with the popular Matlab control software.
   - OME XML: This should be easy to provide, but might not have many users.
 Processing would be a simple extension of the text reader in the Beam package.
 Compressed files should be straightforward to handle.
+  - HDF5: an open format.
+I'm not sure how often it is used for microscopy videos.